“As Dad always said, ‘A man who can’t be bribed can’t be trusted.'”

 Day (as Carol): Oh.
 Well, Leonard, everyone isn’t as artistic as you are.

-The film’s unrealistic denouement — with events wrapping up far too neatly — detracts somewhat from the story’s overall integrity (such as it is), but Lover Come Back offers enough enjoyment to recommend sitting through once, and is certainly a must for any fans of Day and Hudson.
+The film’s unrealistic denouement — with events wrapping up far too neatly — detracts somewhat from the story’s overall integrity, but Lover Come Back offers enough enjoyment to recommend for one-time viewing.

-P.S.
-The third and final Day/Hudson romantic comedy — Send Me No Flowers (1964) — isn’t listed in Peary’s book.
+Note: The third and final Day/Hudson romantic comedy — Send Me No Flowers (1964) — isn’t listed in Peary’s book, though I’ve reviewed it as a “Missing Title”.

 Redeeming Qualities and Moments: